snowplow/snowplowanalytics.com/_posts/2018-06-20-snowplow-android-tracker-0.8.0-released/index.md

 <h2 id="lifecycle-contexts">1.
 Adding contexts to the lifecycle tracking</h2>

-The new methods in the tracker are: `setLifecycleCustomContext` and `getLifecycleCustomContext`.
+The new methods in the tracker are: `setLifecycleCustomContexts` and `getLifecycleCustomContexts`.

-Here is an example of how `getLifecycleCustomContext` can be used to add a new custom context to be sent with lifecycle events:
+Here is an example of how `getLifecycleCustomContexts` can be used to add a new custom context to be sent with lifecycle events:

 {% highlight java %}
 // Create a Map of the data you want to include...